 - Sieve the flour, salt and sugar into a mixing bowl

 - Remove butter from fridge, cut into small pieces and add to the bowl

-- Slowly add the iced water and mix patiently till the pastry binds together and leaves the sides of the mixing bowl
+- Slowly add the iced water and mix gently with hands till the pastry starts binding together and leaves the sides of the mixing bowl

 - Wrap pastry in a sheet of plastic and chill in fridge for 1hour, the dough will become quite hard, that’s normal

 - Keep in fridge as you take small batches out to roll

 - Line pastry board with a plastic sheet and place a small portion of pastry on it

 - Cover pastry with another sheet of plastic

 - Use tart mould to cut out the tart, place on baking tray lined with greaseproof paper